 Fields are the core spatial entity in Leaf.
 You can create them manually with a boundary polygon, sync them from connected providers, or both.
-This page covers the practical operations for working with fields.
+This page covers listing, reading, and mutating fields and their boundaries.

 Creating a field